IIIF/api/source/api/content-state/0.9/index.md

 }
 ```

-This example should cause a viewer to open Manifest https://example.org/iiif/id1/manifest, navigate to Canvas https://example.org/iiif/id1/canvas1, and start playing at 14.5 seconds into that canvas.
+This example should cause a viewer to open Manifest `https://example.org/iiif/id1/manifest`, navigate to Canvas `https://example.org/iiif/id1/canvas1`, and start playing at 14.5 seconds into that canvas.

 ### 4.3.
-Multiple targets for a comparison view
+Multiple Targets for a Comparison View

 ```json
 {